 At the heart of these guides is the idea of a ‘circular economy’, recognising that many of our resources are finite and we should be reusing them, instead of the ‘linear economy’, where they’re thrown away.
-There’s more about this on the box on this page.
+Find out more about this in the circular economy box on this page.

 How big is your carbon footprint?

 Find out what your carbon footprint is now with the CAfS carbon footprint calculator.